ZCW-Java6dot2/lambdas-christian-p-anderson/README.md

 Using the 3rd approach, create a branch for each of the following implementations:

 * Specify Search Criteria Code in a Local Class
-* Specify Search Criteria Code in an Anonymous Class
+* Specify Search Criteria Code in an LocalClass Class
 * Specify Search Criteria Code with a Lambda Expression

 **Don't forget your test!**